aldeshke/Aldiyar/README.md

 📍 Location: Astana, Kazakhstan
 📧 Email: rahmankulaldiar33@gmail.com
 ✈️ Telegram: @teviw
-🌐 GitHub: github.com/your_username
+🌐 GitHub: github.com/aldeshke

 ---

 ## 👨‍🎓 About Me
 A High School Senior with a specialization in Financial Economics and FinTech.
-I am passionate about ..., ..., and algorithmic problem-solving.
-I plan to major in ... at Chinese universities
+I am passionate about market design, strategic decision-making, and algorithmic problem-solving.
+I plan to major in Corporate Finance at Chinese universities

 ---